Command & Control API Specification for Google Pub/Sub

 The Business Application can consume the corresponding command response by creating a subscription from the projects/${google_project_id}/topics/${tenant_id}.command_response topic.

-In contrast to a one-way command, a request/response command contains a response-required attribute with value true and a correlation-id attribute, providing the identifier that is used to correlate a response message to the original request.
+In contrast to a one-way command, a request/response command contains either a response-required or an ack-required attribute with value true and a correlation-id attribute, providing the identifier that is used to correlate a response message to the original request.

 Preconditions